ypetya/bash_lib/readme.md

 Goals
 =====

-* Introduce a very easy to use utility belt for scripting.
+* Introduce a very easy to use utility belt for scripting
-* Construct a highly reusable module oriented framework.
+* Construct a highly reusable module oriented framework, similar to js
-* Automatize everything.
+* Automatize everything
-* Try to use programming principles: clean code and SOLID
+* Try to use programming principles, where possible: clean code and SOLID
 * Introduce some high level scripting technics for bash: callbacks, IoC

 Howto